astropy/astropy-APEs/APE26.rst

 to maintain backward compatibility and not break the API too quickly.
 Therefore, we propose implementing this APE through 3 steps (and substeps).

-1. Splitting the frame classes into two hierarchies: ones with and without data.
+1. Splitting the frame classes into two hierarchies: ones with and without data, with the data-less ones getting new names.

 2. Switching ``SkyCoord`` to use the data-less frame classes, and enabling automatic conversion of the with-data frames into ``SkyCoord`` objects.